AdobeDocs/commerce-operations.en/help/performance/advanced-js-bundling.md

 }
 ```

-{:.bs-callout-info}
+>[!NOTE]
+>
-When configuring bundles, make sure you put the `requirejs.config()` calls in the order you want them executed, as the calls are executed in the order they appear.
+>When configuring bundles, make sure you put the `requirejs.config()` calls in the order you want them executed, as the calls are executed in the order they appear.

 #### 6. Test the results